<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Starting the Pension Benefit process (if applicable)

 When you are ready to begin receiving your pension benefit, contact the Fidelity Service Center or go to access.att.com > Retiree, Former Employee or Dependent > Login > Fidelity.
-You may get started up to 180 days in advance of your benefit start date.
+You can start this process up to 180 days before your benefit start date.
 If you're nearing retirement age, this may be an important time to review your options.

 *Source: AT&T Nonbargained SPD